 Medicaid expansion could mitigate maternal mortality rates exacerbated by the Dobbs decision.
 A Women’s Health Issues study found that states that expanded their Medicaid programs had a significantly lower rate of maternal mortality compared with non-expansion states.3

 Medicaid benefits working Americans.
-Nearly 60 percent of adults with Medicaid coverage work.
+Nearly 60 percent of all adults with Medicaid coverage work.
 Nearly half of them work for small businesses with fewer than 50 employees.
-The vast majority of those who are not working have reasons for not working, such as sickness or disability.
+The vast majority of those who are not have reasons for not working, such as certain illnesses or disabilities.
 Nearly two-thirds of older and disabled Americans rely on Medicaid to help pay for nursing homes and care, so that family members need not choose between being a caregiver or continuing to work.

 Medicaid has become an issue of growing political salience at both the state and Federal level.
 This white paper tracks the role of Medicaid in multiple election campaigns since 2019.
 This white paper also provides data about the number of persons in each state and congressional district enrolled in Medicaid and CHIP, and the estimated number of Americans who have benefited from Medicaid expansion under the Affordable Care Act.

 Schreiber, Melody. “’A Matter of Life and Death’: Maternal Mortality Rate Will Rise without Roe, Experts Warn.”
 The Guardian, Guardian News and Media, https://tinyurl.com/286vvstv

 Eliason, Erica.
 “Adoption of Medicaid Expansion Is Associated with Lower Maternal Mortality.”
 Women’s Health Issues : Official Publication of the Jacobs Institute of Women’s Health, U.S. National Library of Medicine, https://tinyurl.com/2mnedhd2.